Find Trade Colleges

 Service Orientation: Actively looking for ways to help people.

-Types of Insurance Claims Clerk Jobs
+Other Insurance Claims Clerk Job Titles

 - Medical Insurance Claims Processor

-- Insurance Claims Processor
+- Insurance Coordinator

 The states with the most job growth for Insurance Claims Clerk are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Maine, Vermont, or Oregon.
 These states have the worst job growth for this type of profession.

-The salary for Insurance Claims Clerks ranges between about $27,540 and $60,500 a year.
+The typical yearly salary for Insurance Claims Clerks is somewhere between $27,540 and $60,500.

 Insurance Claims Clerks who work in District of Columbia, Connecticut, or Massachusetts, make the highest salaries.